sourdough-danish-pastries-recipe

 In a medium-sized bowl, beat your softened cream cheese until it’s smooth.
 Then beat in the remaining cheese filling ingredients until smooth again.
 Set your cheese filling aside.

-Step 7 – Filling Danishes
+Step 7 – Filling Sourdough Danish Pastries

 After proofing your Danishes, wet your fingers and press the corners of the pastries down into the center again to make room for the filling.
 Don’t disturb the edges of the pastries.

-pastries on parchment-lined baking tray after proofing and pressing down the centers again
+sourdough pastries on parchment-lined baking tray after proofing and pressing down the centers again

 Brush the top of each one with the egg wash, but use a light hand so you don’t deflate the dough.

-brushing the pastries with egg wash
+brushing the sourdough pastries with egg wash

-Drop about a tablespoon of cheese filling onto the center of each pastry.
-Then drop on about half as much fruit preserves.
 (If you use preserves in addition to the cheese filling like I do here, you may not use the entire amount of cheese filling that the recipe makes.)

 pastries with cheese and fruit filling, ready to bake

-Step 8 – Baking Danishes
+Step 8 – Baking Sourdough Danishes

 Bake one pan at a time on the center rack in a 425°F oven for 12-15 minutes, or until the pastries are golden brown.

-Step 9 – Glaze Danish Pastries
+Step 9 – Glaze Sourdough Danish Pastries

 For the glaze, whisk the powdered sugar and milk together in a small bowl.